 I have always been intrigued by words.
 Especially how letters come together to form a word and the way the mind has the freedom to create and use them to express, inform, educate and entertain.
 For

 me, words have been my playmates and the playground upon which I let my imagination fly free.

+I distinctly remember the first time I read about the Word.
 It was in the New Testament in the first chapter of St. John’s

 "In the beginning was the Word,

 and the Word was with God,

 and sacred.
 Its sound creates Worlds.
 And in my understanding of Logos, the Greek translation for Word, is that it is the creative expression of pure Consciousness or Awareness manifesting

 the World.
 The letter (l) in the word Logos, is nested within the word, World.